A selection of interviews and quotations in the media (reverse chronological order)

 - Symons, Xavier (October) Social Prescribing and the bioethics of loneliness.
 BioEdge

-- Cuthbert, Lori (September) Octopuses Given Ecstasy for Science for Science-But is that Ethical.
+- Cuthbert, Lori (September) Octopuses Given Ecstasy for Science-But is that Ethical.
 National Geographic.

 - Toboni, Gianna.
 (August).
 Execution.
 Vice News Tonight.
 HBO.